dart-lang/site-www/src/_guides/language/type-system.md

 {{site.alert.end}}

-To make this type of code pass static analysis, you can use an explicit cast, but it might fail at runtime.
+To make this type of code pass static analysis, you can use an explicit cast.

 <?code-excerpt "lib/strong_analysis.dart (generic-type-assignment-implied-cast)" replace="/as.*(?=;)/[!$&!]/g"?>
 {% prettify dart tag=pre+code %}
 List<Animal> myAnimals = ...
 List<Cat> myCats = myAnimals [!as List<Cat>!];
 {% endprettify %}

+An explicit cast might still fail at runtime, though, depending on the actual value of the casted list (`myAnimals`).

 ### Methods